 Begin by stepping through the documents you gathered.
-Talk about your net worth, income and expenses.
-Discuss your feelings about those numbers and how you would like to see them shrink or grow.
+Talk about your net worth, income, and expenses.
+Discuss your feelings about those numbers and how you want to see them shrink or grow.

 Remember to keep an open heart and mind.
-Try to discuss your figures without passing judgement on yourself or your partner.
+Try to discuss your figures without passing judgment on yourself or your partner.

 Share Your Goals